-After joining the Army aged 18, Gary Boswell served with the Royal Welch Fusiliers in Iraq, Germany and Canada for almost two years.
+After joining the Army aged 18, Gary Boswell served with the Royal Regiment of Wales in Iraq, Germany and Canada for almost two years.

 But after returning home from his first tour of Iraq, his family became aware the 20-year-old was struggling to cope.
 Tragically, he took his own life shortly after.

 A decade after his death, his family have organised a day of music and fun to remember their “gentle soul” of a brother.

 “We wanted to celebrate his life instead of thinking every year about what happened,” said Gary’s older sister Emma Francis.

 “It's ten years on, he would have been 30 now and a lot would have changed.”

 A true music fan, Emma said her brother would have really enjoyed the day they have planned.